openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 unicast learning and unknown unicast, multicast and broadcast forwarding are offloaded.

+Follower front-panel link changes are carried to the leader as session-fenced, sequenced Device Talk events.
+The leader also reconciles the complete carrier bitmap periodically, so a lost event or a transiently busy receiver does not leave representor carrier state stale.

 The hardware-offload change updates the private Device Talk protocol.
 Both members must run an image built from the same revision before enabling the stack.